 3. Family Time

-In my local district, I am supposed to put my 5-year-old on the bus at 7:45 and they are returned to my house eight hours later.
+In my local district, I am supposed to put my five year old on the bus at 7:45, and he is returned to my house eight hours later.
 Really!
 Nope.
 No, thank you.
 Not for me.
-I would like to see my children for more than breakfast, dinner, and bedtime.
+I would like to see my children for more than breakfast, dinner and bedtime.

-Here is the problem with the outside the box school choices: private school is too pricey, charter schools are hit-or-miss, and homeschooling can be overwhelming and isolating.
-I struggled with all these issues and found a new option: hybrid school.
+Here is the problem with the outside-the-box school choices: private school is too pricey; charter schools are hit-or-miss; and homeschooling can be overwhelming and isolating.
+I struggled with all of these issues and found a new option: a hybrid school.

-A One-Room Schoolhouse’s is a mix of homeschool and private school with a little family-style, nature-loving, cooperative flare.
+A One-Room Schoolhouse is a mix of homeschool and private school with a little family-style, nature-loving, cooperative flare.
 Take a look at our hybrid model in detail here.

 5. High Moral Values and Character Development

-A One-Room Schoolhouse’s vision is this: Our goal at A One-Room Schoolhouse is to create a flexible, rigorous, individualized, and comprehensive educational environment that reflects the counsel of Paul to learn and teach those things that are pure, lovely, virtuous, and praiseworthy.
-(Philippians 4:8)
+A One-Room Schoolhouse’s vision is this: to create a flexible, rigorous, individualized and comprehensive educational environment that reflects the counsel of Paul to learn and teach those things that are pure, lovely, virtuous and praiseworthy (Philippians 4:8).

 Common core, balanced literacy, whole language, drill-and-kill, state testing.
-Yup, with all of this (I could list more!), we have killed learning with curriculum.
-When I imaged starting a school, I thought I would have to write a curriculum too.
+Yup, with all of this (I could list more!) we have killed learning with curriculum.
+When I imagined starting a school, I thought I would have to write a curriculum, too.
 That sounded horrifically overwhelming.

-Thank goodness for Jenny Phillips and The Good and the Beautiful for creating a curriculum with an emphasis on “faith, family, nature, and high moral character” designed specifically for a one-room schoolhouse model of learning.
+Thank goodness for Jenny Phillips and The Good and the Beautiful for creating a curriculum with an emphasis on “faith, family, nature and high moral character” designed specifically for a schoolhouse model of learning.
 Click here to see our curriculum summary.

 I’m not cool with a lot of homework.
 My homework philosophy could be summed up in two words: read and play.
 Click here to see A One-Room Schoolhouse’s homework policy.

 As with play, the arts have been sacrificed on the altar of state testing and measurable accountability.
 This is wrong.
-My answer to this: integration and Friday.
-Really!
+My answer to this: integration and elective day.
 Our curriculum integrates poetry, art appreciation, art production, crafts, and music.
-Also, every Friday is completely dedicated to the arts.
-Take a look at our Friday schedule here.
+Also, every elective day has dedicated time devoted to the arts.
+Take a look at our elective day schedule here.

 9. Teacher Hours

-After reading all of the above, you might ask, why not homeschool?
+After reading all of the above, you might ask, why not just homeschool?
 I have asked myself the same question many times.
-But I have come back to the same reason: I believe the right classroom has many benefits.
+But I have come back to the same reason: I believe the right classroom has many benefits: